-This is an informed-consent document that has been prepared to help inform you concerning body lift surgery (also commonly called lower body lift, belt lipectomy, circumferential lipectomy, or torsoplasty), its risks, as well as alternative treatment(s).
+This is an informed-consent document that has been prepared to help inform you of otoplasty surgery, its risks, as well as alternative treatments.

 It is important that you read this information carefully and completely.
 Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your plastic surgeon and agreed upon by you.